mwtilton/devops/Setup-Process.md

 REBOOT

 ##FileServer deployment
+**Only after DC is done and built**
 --Webconsole into fileserver01
 --Enable RDP
---Run prepFileServer w/ update help –erroraction sil con
+--Run prepFileServer
---Run buildFileServer w/ ip information
+--Run buildFileServer
 [ ] Create Folders then associate shares to them
 [ ] Change reboot param on buildFS to not reboot auto

 ##APP Servers
-**ONLY AFTER YOU BUILD THE DC AND Fileserver**
+**ONLY AFTER YOU BUILD THE DC**
+--Change IP
 --Enable RDP
---Run prepServer w/ update help –erroraction sil con
+--Run prepServer
---Run buildServer w/ ip information
+--Run buildServer

+#SAVE DEV vAPP BEFORE RDS integration testing
+--DEV Saved 9/25/18

 ##RDS Deployment
-**After DC and all VM’s are booted up and running**
+**After DC and all VMâ€™s are booted up and running**
 --prep RDS
 [ ] Fix prompt for Collection information
 --Setup script for server locations to app01/02/fileserver locations